 FEATURES: Wi-Fi, non-reflective design, rechargeable batteries, simultaneously shows two sets of coordinate systems on one screen

 PROS: Resistant; can be used for many activities

-Garmin Tactix Charlie.
-A great outdoor watch for adventure lovers.
+The Garmin Tactix Charlie is a great outdoor watch for adventure lovers.
 Based on the Garmin Fenix, this amazing watch comes with some extra tactical features.

 This multifunction training watch combines tactical functionality with some smart features for hiking and activity tracking, all in a stylish design.
 The Garmin Tactix Charlie features an all-black, non-reflective and resistant design built for the tactical environment.
 Its dual-mode operation optimizes the sunlight-readable display for daily use or night vision goggle compatibility.

 It comes with features like: three-axis compass, GPS, altimeter, barometer, rechargeable battery, WIFI software, sunlight-readable color Chroma display, high-strength domed sapphire lens and more.

 ABC: Barometer, altimeter, compass

 FEATURES: Heart rate monitor, calorie and step counter, thermometer, good design, touch screen, Bluetooth

 PROS: Resistant; has many features; energy saving setting

 Suunto Spartan: After the success of the Garmin 5, it seems that Suunto didn’t want to be left behind and it has finally presented its flagship watch.
 This ABC watch has a sophisticated, elegant and even futuristic design.